Scottie35/PikaJS-Animate/README.md

 - duration - the time in ms to execute the fade.
 Default is 214 ms.
 - delay - Delay animation for this number of ms. Default is 0.
 - motion - Motion function use for `.animate`.
 Default is animation default.
 - position - Object that subtracts `position.top` / `position.left` so you can scroll the passed-in element to somewhere other than the top-left of the scrollable section.
-Positive values will scroll the target element down/right from the top-left corner of the scrollable parent.
+Positive values will scroll the target element down/right from the top-left corner.
 Default is: `position: {top: 0, left: 0}`

 `.scroll` uses `.animate` internally to change `this[0].scrollTop` and `this[0].scrollLeft`.
 Note that you can check if an element IS actually scrollable by ensuring that `this[0].scrollHeight` > `this[0].clientHeight` (for vertical scrolling).
 Finally, ACHTUNG: Depending on your page CSS, you may need to set `position: relative` on the scrollable DIV/whatever to avoid inaccurate scrolling, overlapping of elements, and so on.
 The CSS 'overflow:scroll' property does weird things sometimes.